Sea Otter Fuego XL April 18, 2026

 • USWE race pack (pink, obviously).
 Tire inflator, phone, car key in there.
 Phone should have been in a baggie, it got wet and wouldn’t connect to my car that night to drive home.

-• If you know me, you know how I think comfortable shorts are the key to enjoying riding.
+• If you know me, you know how I think comfortable shorts are the key to riding.
 I was wearing Terry Bella Maxes and had no chafing or discomfort issues all day related to shorts.
+I do not love the leg grippers on these, but otherwise they’re my faves.
+I also do wish they had pockets on both sides – I needed a left-side pocket for my trash.

 Posted